jeffreykegler/old_kollos/notes/misc/strand.md

 nucleobases.

-In DNA, each nucleobase molecule is attached to a sugar to form a nucleoside,
+In DNA, each nucleobase molecule is attached to a sugar to form a nucleoside.
-Biochemists occasionally case this sugar a nucleosugar.
+Biochemists occasionally call this sugar a nucleosugar.
 In DNA,
 each nucleoside
 is attached to
-one or more phosphate group
+one or more phosphate groups
 to form
 a nucleotide.
 (Some biochemical texts insist there can be only one phosphate group in a nucleotide.
-For our purposes, this does not matter and we gladly leave this dispute to the chemists to resolve.)
+For our purposes, the difference is not relevant.
+We will let the chemists argue this out among themselves.)

 For our purposes,
 a *nucleobase* is a lexeme